Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 Some class features offer choices.
 Make sure to read all your features and make any offered choices.

 #### Fill In Numbers

 Note these numbers on your character sheet.

+***Saving Throws***

-***Saving Throws.*** For the saving throws you have proficiency in, add your Proficiency Bonus to the appropriate ability modifier and note the total.
+:   For the saving throws you have proficiency in, add your Proficiency Bonus to the appropriate ability modifier and note the total.
 Some players also like to note the modifier for saving throws they're not proficient in, which is just the relevant ability modifier.

+***Skills***

-***Skills.*** For skills you have proficiency in, add your Proficiency Bonus to the ability modifier associated with that skill, and note the total.
+:   For skills you have proficiency in, add your Proficiency Bonus to the ability modifier associated with that skill, and note the total.
 You might also wish to note the modifier for skills you're not proficient in, which is just the relevant ability modifier.

+***Passive Perception***

-***Passive Perception.*** Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom (Perception) check; the DM uses your Passive Perception instead.
+:   Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom (Perception) check; the DM uses your Passive Perception instead.
 Passive Perception is a score that reflects a general awareness of your surroundings when you're not actively looking for something.
 Use this formula to determine your Passive Perception score:

 <p style="text-align:center;">